 Recipe Frequently Asked Questions

-Make this recipe gluten-free by using a gluten-free tamari or soy sauce.
+Make this recipe gluten-free by using gluten-free tortillas or corn tortillas.

-How long does this tofu last?
-If stored in an air-tight container or in the refrigerator, this marinated tofu should last about 5 days.
+How long do leftovers last?
+If stored in an airtight container in the refrigerator, they should last about 4-5 days.
+They can be reheated in the oven, frying pan, or microwave.

 Have a question I didn’t answer?
 Ask me in the comment section below, and I will get back to you ASAP!